-Oil sinks after Saudi Arabia, Russia end price war with historic deal
+Oil trades higher after Saudi Arabia, Russia end price war with historic deal

 Continue Reading Below

-West Texas Intermediate, the U.S. benchmark, was down 3.12 percent at $22.05 a barrel on Sunday evening, after trading up as much as 8.7 percent at the open.
-Brent crude, the international benchmark, was little changed at $31.60.
+West Texas Intermediate, the U.S. benchmark, was up 2 percent at $23.27 a barrel at 3:00 am ET Monday, after falling by 3.2 percent shortly after the open.
+Brent crude, the international benchmark, was higher by 1.2 percent at $31.87.

 “We took the responsive and responsible action to focus on adjusting crude oil production by 10 mb/d beginning on 1 May 2020, for an initial period of two months; then by 8 mb/d from July to December 2020; and by 6 mb/d for the period of January 2021 to April 2022, in the interests of producers, consumers, and the global economy,” OPEC Secretary General Mohammad Barkindo said Sunday in a statement.